qmachine/qmachine/docs/local-sandbox.rst

 ..
 Is an explanation needed for why MongoDB is now the default?

+..
+To build the documentation, you will need Sphinx_.

 To build the homepage and/or custom images, you will need ImageMagick_.

 PhantomJS_ is used for regression testing and for creating snapshots that can